lkrsova/lkrsova.github.io/_projects/2021-01-21-Wandering-in-the-dark-analysis.md

 *White Orchard is one of the best onboardings genuinely incorporated into a game*

 ### Level design
 Wandering in the Dark is a secondary quest helping drive the main story forward.
 There is no way how to avoid it, skip it, or in any other way pretend that it doesn't exist.
-As it shows during the completion of the quest, there are stages of it where you literally cannot leave the location to gather resources elsewhere.
-You are stuck in the dark.
+On top of that, you cannot leave the area until you are done with the level.
+You are indeed wandering in the dark.

-This is especially frustrating when you face enemies that are way more advanced than you.
-It's fair to say that Nithral, one of the main baddies from the Wild Hunt crew, is the final boss of this level.
-You run out of potions, health and food and before you know it, you face the big boss without anything that will save you.

-What starts as a favor for your old friend, a sorceress Keira Metz, develops quite quickly into long hours sitting in front of the screen of you fighting, rolling, dodging, and using other tricks to defeat all the enemies lurking in the dark.
+The level starts on an easy end when you try to figure out a way to chatch up with Wild Hunt's company.
+However it develops quite quickly into long hours sitting in front of the screen of you fighting, rolling, dodging, and using other tricks to defeat all the enemies lurking in the dark.
 Just for the illustration, you have to fight all these monsters in (more or less) this order before you can leave:
 + bunch of drowners;
 + one or two foglets (this is the first time you meet them);
 + rats nests (because Keira, the powerful sorceress, is afraid of them...);